GTNewHorizons/NotEnoughIds/README.md

 - [ ] Compatibility for some incompatible mods

 #Modpacks
-Feel free to include this mod in your private or public modpack. (provided you link back to this page)
+Feel free to include this mod in your private or public modpack if you are link back to [this page](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/wip-mods/2467198-notenoughids-maximum-id-range-exceeded-no-more).

 #Compatibility (Read with attention!)
 - Incompatible with old worlds!!!
 (Due to massive id range change it is impossible to make old worlds compatible with this mod)